 - Give your team time to engage in “unnecessary creation” — Todd Henry’s name for exploring possibilities, picking up new skills, and working on side projects or experiments.
 You never know what cool ideas, skills, or side projects will benefit your daily work.

-- Clarify goals and how each person contributes.
+- Clarify goals and how each person contributes in your MRM (marketing resource management is the MRM meaning) plan.
 When every team member knows their importance, they are more likely to get the job done and done well.

 - Streamline communications and simplify processes.
 Take a good hard look at the way your team functions and reevaluate whether every step and approval is really necessary.